Intro

 Credit: Combined filesystems

-How to choose the filesystem to use
+How to choose each filesystem to use

-RBD (Rados Block Device) is similar to a normal hard drive as it implements block storage on top of Ceph, and can run many kinds of file I/O operations including small files, thus may accommodate conda/pip installation and code compilation.
-It can provide higher IOPS than CephFS, but overall read/write performance tends to be slower than CephFS because it is less parallelized.
-Optimal read/write performance can be achieved when using a program or library that supports librados or you code your own program using the library.
+RBD (Rados Block Device) is similar to a normal hard drive as it implements block storage on top of Ceph, and can run many kinds of file I/O operations including small files.
+Thus, it may accommodate conda/pip installation and code compilation.
+It can also provide higher IOPS than CephFS, but overall read/write performance tends to be slower than CephFS because it is less parallelized.
+Optimal read/write performance can be achieved when using a program or library that supports librados or when you code your own program using the library.
 Use this for housing databases or workloads that require quick response but not necessarily high read/write rates.
 It shares the storage pool with CephFS, therefore being the largest storage pool in Nautilus.

 CVMFS provides read-only access to data on XROOTD OSG origins via a set of Stashcaches, that can be mapped as a PVC to the pods.
 The access is read-only, and this is mostly used for rarely changing large files collections, like software packages and large training datasets.